 - Set your target price.
 This is the number you actually want, based on your market research.
 Say your target is $140,000.

 - Plan three raises of decreasing increments.
-Calculate 85%, 95%, and 100% of your target.
+Calculate movements of roughly 10%, then 5%, then 2-3% toward your target.
 Each successive concession gets smaller, signaling that you are approaching your limit.

 The right way